Your library now offers video games...

 Not only will this collection appeal to a broad range of demographics, it also supports the creation of more regular gaming programs for customers, which have proven to be very popular in our branches.
 These programs help promote our branches as social hubs and community gathering spaces throughout our service areas.

 A Business case was approved by the VIRL Board of Trustees in 2018 setting aside money to start a physical video game lending collection

 Beginning November 1, 2019, VIRL will be lending video games for Playstation 4, Nintendo Switch, Xbox One.

 What are the fine & circulation rules for this collection?

-Lost or damaged fees still apply (if an item is not returned, customers are fined with replacement cost)
+Lost or damaged fees still apply (if an item is not returned within 120 days, customers will be charged a replacement cost)

 Won’t these all get stolen?

 Each of our VIRL branches is determining the best locations for the video game collection to minimize theft.
 As a system, VIRL is employing the same measures as on all media, including DVDs, CDs and Playaway players, and will follow the lead of other library systems in Canada who have introduced identical or similar collections without issue.